arnonzilca/p4u/README.md

 Deletes current p4 client completely - deletes the client on the p4 server and the local files.

-> Automatically deletes all changeslists, reverts all files & makes Matrix references! :)
+> Automatically deletes all changeslists, reverts all files.

 > Solves the following:
 - [x] [http://stackoverflow.com/q/12296080](http://goo.gl/91CvmN)